 This is why your aquarium’s temperature is vital to ensure the fish’s comfort and well-being inside.

-The body temperature of your fish is directly dependent on the temperature of the water they are in.
+The body temperature of your tropical fish is directly dependent on the temperature of the water they are in.

-If the water’s cold, your fish adapts accordingly.
+In cold water, your fish adapts accordingly.

 It’s important that you learn how to use an aquarium heater properly.